-Senior citizens, who are 62 years of age or older, may audit 1 course per semester, tuition free, and may enroll only during the late registration period, on a spaceavailable basis and with the consent of the instructor.
+tuition free, and may enroll only during the late registration period, on a space-available basis and with the consent of the instructor.
+See Auditing Course Section for additional information.

 Enrollment Deposit:

 Admitted students reserve their place in the matriculating class by submitting an enrollment deposit.
 Deposit are refundable for the fall semester if written notice is provided prior to May 1st.
 Deposits received after May 1st will be considered based upon availability.
 Any refund will be credited to the student's account.